haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/framework.md

   <p>The <code>vendor/magento/framework</code> directory maps to the <code>Magento\Framework</code> {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}namespace{% endglossarytooltip %}.</p>
 </div>

-## Highlights of Magento Framework
+## Highlights of Magento框架

-The Magento Framework (`lib/internal/Magento/Framework/`) provides a robust range of functionality.
+The Magento框架 (`lib/internal/Magento/Framework/`) provides a robust range of functionality.
 If you are an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developer, you may be interested in this subset of Framework namespaces.

 <table>
    <tbody>